strawcity/guitar-effects/README.md

 ## Acknowledgments

 - Built with NumPy, SciPy, and sounddevice
-- Inspired by classic delay effects and modern music production tools
+- Inspired by classic stereo delay effects and modern music production tools
 - Designed for real-time performance and creative expression